-Miriam Golding- Day (nee Day) is a Health and Care Professions Council registered Orthotist/Prosthetist.
-Before coming to work at the university she practiced within adult and paediatric NHS services as well as volunteering her skills abroad.
-Miriam's has experience of working within several multidisciplinary research teams, and has a specific interest in research into the provision of orthotic intervention following stroke.
-Currently she is the principal investigator for the OTIS study, a 4 phase mixed methods project culminating in a Feasibility RCT exploring the timing of specialist orthotic intervention following stroke.
-She is also involved with the BATH-OUT (1&2), BISC, FEMUR 3 and OPTIMISM trials.
+Miriam Golding- Day is a Health and Care Professions Council registered Orthotist/Prosthetist and Research Fellow based within the Centre for Rehabilitation and Ageing Research.
+Currently she is the principal investigator for the OTIS study, a 4 phase mixed methods project exploring the timing of specialist orthotic intervention following stroke.
+She is also PPI co-applicant for the BATH-OUT 2 study and Nottingham site coordinator for the FEMUR 3 study.

 Can early specialist orthotic assessment lead to improved rehabilitation outcomes and reduced complications for patients following a stroke?
 (OTIS study)